cober2019/react-ios-xe-ops/README.rst

 **!
 This code is not complete but is functional !**

-Not into web apps, look in the Python folder for basic prints from the programs rest calls
+Not into web apps?
+Look in the Python directory for basic prints from the programs rest calls

 SnapShots:
 ----------